8 Psychology Hacks to Make Your Products & Services Seem Like a Bargain

 Secondly, you want to limit your sales’ availability by defining a deadline and making it well known.
 You never want the sale to last too long.
 One weekend is probably the longest you should consider, and 24-48 hours are even better.
 The idea is to encourage immediate action.
 If you give shoppers more than two or three days, you increase the chances that they will decide against you, or simply forget about your sales.

-The order you set for your products can’t be entirely random.
+Ordering of your products or services can’t be entirely random.
 If your prices appear in the form of a list – like a restaurant menu or a beautician’s services index – start with your highest option and then continue to the lower ones.
 This way, clients will more likely be attracted to the middle range than if you begin with the low figures and gradually increase.

 By starting with higher prices, you present your clients with the expensive option first, making the mid-range offers seem like bargains that nevertheless provide a better reward than those items at the bottom of the list.